shuozhixu/Materials_2024/README.md

 - MANYBODY package.
 This is to use the manybody potential such as the embedded-atom method potential.
 - VORONOI package.
 This is to calculate Voronoi tessellation of the atoms in the simulation cell.
 To learn more, please visit [this page](https://docs.lammps.org/compute_voronoi_atom.html).

 Therefore, the first step in this project is to install both packages to your own version of LAMMPS.
+Once you did that, modify one line in `lmp.batch` to

-Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may want to change the walltime (default: 12 hours) and/or number of cores (default: 16).
-For this project, I recommend
+	mpirun -np $SLURM_NPROCS /YOURPATH/lmp_mpi -in lmp.in

-	#SBATCH --time=300:00:00
+where `YOURPATH` is your own path to your newly compiled executable `lmp_mpi`.

-	#SBATCH --ntasks=32
+Note: Feel free to increase the walltime (default: 300 hours) and/or number of nodes (default: 1) and/or number of cores (default: 32), as needed.

 ## Nanolaminated Ag